Regulation-Code-KF-R

 In accordance with A.R.S. §15-1105, a “Civic Center School Fund” account shall be established with the County Treasurer.
 Monies collected or derived from use of school facilities shall be deposited in this fund and may be expended from Civic Center School purposes as defined in Arizona Revised Statutes.
 The Chief Financial Officer of the District shall monitor this account.

-Revenue from rentals and leases will be distributed as follows: After the funds collected for utilities (energy) are deposited in that account and after allocating funds for the operations of the Clothing Bank and Rentals Office, the remaining revenues will be divided with forty percent (40%) retained for central services, and sixty percent (60%) distributed to the site that generated the rental revenue.
-The site shall cover expenses directly supporting the rental revenues, for example custodial overtime, out of the site's Civic Fund monies.
+Revenue from rentals and leases will be distributed as follows: Funds collected for utilities are used to reimburse the Operations maintenance and operations account, the remaining revenues will be divided with forty percent (40%) retained for central services, which will fund the Rentals Office and other support for rentals and leases, and sixty percent (60%) distributed to the site that generated the rental revenue.
+The site shall cover expenses directly supporting the rental revenues, for example custodial overtime, out of the site’s Civic Fund monies.

 According to Arizona Revised Statue §15-1105.D, the Governing Board annually approves a fee schedule for the lease of school property.